Our Strategy for 2020 - 2025

-Deafblind UK has a proud history spanning 90 years.
-Founded in 1928 by a small group of deafblind people and their carers, the then named National Deaf-Blind Helpers League set out to improve social conditions for people who were deafblind encouraging confidence and providing practical help.
-Despite the passing of time, these are the same things that matter to people with deafblindness today and the things Deafblind UK continues to deliver today.
+Deafblind UK was founded in 1928 by a small group of deafblind people and their carers.
+The then named National Deaf-Blind Helpers League set out to improve social conditions for people who were deafblind encouraging confidence and providing practical help.
+These are the same outcomes that matter to people with deafblindness today and they are encapsulated in our mission that underpins our service delivery.

-We are incredibly proud of our heritage but equally ambitious for our future.
-We have seen a lot of positive changes over the years but for people living with deafblindness or varying degrees of dual sensory loss, we’re entering a new era of possibilities and challenges.
-As an organisation, it is vital we continue to change and innovate to ensure our services meet the needs of our growing membership and that we extend our reach to more people with deafblindness or dual sensory loss and their families.
+We are proud of our heritage but equally ambitious for our future.
+We have seen a lot of positive changes over the years, but for people living with deafblindness or varying degrees of dual sensory loss we’re entering a new era of possibilities and challenges.
+As an organisation, it is vital we continue to change and innovate to ensure our services meet the needs of our members and that we extend our reach to as many people with deafblindness or dual sensory loss and their families as possible.

 Our vision for the future is a society where people with sight and hearing loss can live a full life.
 We will achieve this through the strategic objectives defined in this strategy.

 Barriers which exclude people with deafblindness from social interactions and so increase their isolation and loneliness include: